jeffersonzaki/Threat-Detection/README.md

 ALL DONE ON AWS

 ## Data
-[Images](https://github.com/jeffersonzaki/Threat-Detection/tree/master/Image-Classification/Data-Images) were scrapped from the internet using selenium
+[Images](https://github.com/jeffersonzaki/Threat-Detection/tree/master/Image-Classification/Data-Images) of firearms were scrapped from the internet using selenium